diamirio/backend-nx-skeleton/packages/nx-tools/README.md

   > This will parse your files in your tree you defined and only export them, and does not care about the real files on host.
 To achieve this, this rule has to come before "mergeWith" function of tree with physical files.
 - External processing
   > To achieve this, this rule has to come after "mergeWith".
 Schematic will go through the whole real file base supplied as a tree and match the files on the physical file system as well.

-**This schematic has no way to call from cli since it does not make much sense.**

 **Example:**